gxhen/gxhen.github.io/_pages/about.md

   - /about.html
 ---

-Guanxiong Shen (申冠雄) is currently a Associate Professor (Tenure-Track) with the School of Cyber Science and Engineering, Southeast University, China.
+Guanxiong Shen (申冠雄) is currently an Associate Professor (Tenure-Track) with the School of Cyber Science and Engineering, Southeast University (东南大学), China.
 He received his PhD from the University of Liverpool, UK, in 2023 under the supervision of Dr [Junqing Zhang](https://junqing-zhang.github.io/) and Prof [Alan Marshall](https://www.liverpool.ac.uk/electrical-engineering-and-electronics/staff/alan-marshall/).
 His detailed education background and work experience can be found in [Education and Work](/edu-work-experience/).

+My official personal homepage at Southeast University: https://cyber.seu.edu.cn/sgx/list.psp

 Please send me an email if you are interested in collaborating.